threshold-network/threshold/docs/app-development/threshold-access-control-tac/get-started-with-tac.md

 ```

 {% hint style="info" %}
 Deploying a `Strategy` requires writing to the blockchain.
-This requires a wallet funded with testnet MATIC and connection to the blockchain via an `provider`(e.g. MetaMask).
+This requires a wallet funded with testnet MATIC and connection to the blockchain via a `provider`(e.g. MetaMask).
 {% endhint %}

 For more information about customizing and reusing `Cohort`, `Condition`, and `Strategy` objects, see the [References](references/) page in the documentation.